 Activin-class Antagonism by Follistatin and Structurally-related Proteins

-TGFβ family ligands are regulated by a wide array of structurally diverse extracellular protein antagonists.
 Protein antagonists consist of varying domain architectures and inhibit ligand-receptor interaction through different binding mechanisms.
 The majority function by blocking both the two type I and two type II receptor binding sites to prevent receptor assembly and signaling.
 In 2005, Dr. Thompson solved the second ever published antagonist-ligand complex between follistatin and activin A. Follistatin is a multidomain protein containing an N-terminal Domain (ND) and three tandem follistatin domains (FSDs), two molecules of which bind the activin A dimer in a ring-like inhibitory structure.
 The ND of each follistatin occupies the type I receptor binding site with FSD1 and FSD2 covering the type II receptor site.
 The two follistatin molecules interact in a head-to-tail mechanism where the ND of one Follistatin interacts with the FSD3 of the neighboring Follistatin.

 BMP-class Antagonism by Differential Screening-selected Gene in Neuroblastoma (DAN) family Proteins

 The DAN-family represents the largest single family of extracellular antagonists with 7 total members.
 Each protein consists of a core DAN domain that is composed of four conserved disulfide bonds, adopting a growth-factor like shape.
-Differences in family members occur in both the length and composition of N- and C-terminal segments which flank the DAN domain.
-Our initial work showed that DAN-family members, specifically Gremlins, formed very stable non-disulfide bonded dimers.
-Furthermore, we identified a set of core hydrophobic residues that are important for interactions with BMP ligands.
-A subsequent structure of NBL1 confirmed the unique dimeric structure and the presence of a central BMP binding epitope.
+Our initial work showed that DAN-family members, specifically Gremlins, formed stable non-disulfide bonded dimers.
+When we solved the structure of gremlin-2 in complex with the ligand, we found that DAN antagonists use a completely novel binding mode compared to other known antagonists.
+This represents a foundational set of bound and unbound antagonist structures, giving insight into the molecular transitions that occur upon ligand binding.
+Currently, we are studying divergent DAN family members, SOST and SOSTDC1.

 Structure-function studies of Heterodimers